gicking/LIN_master_portable_Arduino/README.md

 Portable LIN Master Node Emulation
 ==================================

-This Arduino library implements a Local Interconnect Master node emulation.
+This Arduino library implements a Local Interconnect Network master node emulation.
 For an explanation of the LIN bus and protocol e.g. see https://en.wikipedia.org/wiki/Local_Interconnect_Network.

 Optionally LIN protocoll via RS485 is supported (see respective examples).
 In this case Rx-enable (=RE) must be statically enabled to receive LIN echo, and Tx-enable (=DE) is controlled by the Arduino.